| Target dividend: | 5% of NAV |

 The manager

 Octopus Investments was launched in 2000.
-Today, the group has over 750 employees and manages £13.1 billion (September 2023) on behalf of over 63,000 retail investors, charities and institutions, including pension funds, fund-of-funds and family offices.
+Today, the group has over 750 employees and manages £10 billion on behalf of over 75,000 retail investors, charities and institutions, including pension funds, fund-of-funds and family offices (September 2025).

-Alongside investment professionals, it also includes a talent team dedicated to helping portfolio companies hire the best people, as well as legal, operational, and administrative support.
+The Octopus Future Generations VCT is supported by 11 investment managers and portfolio specialists, alongside a support network of over 30 individuals, including a talent team dedicated to helping portfolio companies hire the best people, as well as legal, operational, and administrative support.
 Before joining Octopus, many of the team were well-established in other industries, such as consumer goods, professional services, and technology.

-In February 2021, Octopus became a B Corporation (B Corp.) – joining a network of over 6,000 companies.
+In February 2021, Octopus Group became a B Corporation (B Corp.) – joining a network of over 10,000 companies.
 B Corp. is a certification from an independent organisation that a company operates at the highest standards of social and environmental performance, accountability, and transparency.

 Investment strategy

-The Octopus Future Generations VCT aims to blend growth and sustainability – and will assess companies against both.
-It targets ambitious businesses with the potential to transform outdated industries for the better, while also demonstrating excellent growth prospects.
+The Octopus Future Generations VCT targets ambitious businesses with the potential to transform outdated industries for the better, while also demonstrating excellent growth prospects.

 For a company to receive investment from the VCT it must demonstrate alignment to at least one theme.
 Furthermore, companies will be subject to enhanced reporting requirements, allowing Octopus to measure progress against social and environmental goals as well as financial performance.

 The VCT first issued shares in April 2022.
-It aims to build a portfolio of growth capital investments, split across its three sustainability themes.
+It aims to build a portfolio of investments, split across its three themes.

 Investment portfolio by theme %